ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 - `Rigidbody.AddRelativeForce()` - Applies a linear force **relative to the Rigidbody’s local axes**.
 - `Rigidbody.AddRelativeTorque()` - Applies torque **relative to the Rigidbody’s local axes**.

-Each of these methods has its own specific use cases, but for this lesson, we will keep things simple and focus only on using `Rigidbody.AddForce`.
+Each of these methods has its own specific use cases, but for this lesson, we will keep things simple and focus on the most common method: `Rigidbody.AddForce`.

 ### `AddForce()` Method

 The `Rigidbody.AddForce()` method applies a force to a Rigidbody, causing it to accelerate in the direction of that force.
-Unlike directly setting the velocity, this allows Unity’s physics system to determine how the object actually moves, taking into account its mass, drag, and any other forces acting on it (like gravity or collisions).
+Unlike setting the Rigidbody’s velocity directly, this method allows Unity’s physics engine to calculate the resulting motion, taking into account:

+- The object’s **mass**
+- **Drag** and other damping effects
+- Other forces such as **gravity** or **collisions**

 The method takes two parameters:
 - **Vector3 force** – a vector that specifies the direction and strength of the push.